ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.influxdb/README.md

 Die Beschreibung einer Installation einer influxDB-Datenbank folgt.

 ## Changelog

+### 1.8.6 (2020-05-11)
+* (Apollon77) make sure disabling of datapoints while starting adapter do not crash adapter (Sentry IOBROKER-INFLUXDB-7)
+* (Apollon77) Make sure all start values are processed correctly
+* (Apollon77) More checks to make sure to not crash when states are disabled while data are processed (Sentry IOBROKER-INFLUXDB-8)

 ### 1.8.5 (2020-05-08)
 * (bluefox) set default history if not yet set